franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 The way appications are assigend to certain mSpaces should be self-explanatory.
-To get the names of the applications of open windows, you can simply run the following command in Hammerspoon's Console:
+To get the names of the applications of currently open windows, you can run the following command in Hammerspoon's Console:

 ```lua
 for _, v in pairs(hs.window.filter.default:getWindows()) do print(v:application():name()) end